IvanGDR/K8S-RBAC/README.md

 ```
 Error from server (Forbidden): pods is forbidden: User "User-Dev" cannot list resource "pods" in API group "" in the namespace "testnamespace"
 ```
-The error above is because there is not ROLE or ROLE biding associated toi this user "dev"
+The error above is because there is not ROLE or ROLEBINDING associated to this user "dev"

-At this stage, would worth to pass the initial and new config file paths to the KUBECONFIG variable, in order to switch contexts accordingly
+At this stage, would worth to pass the initial and new config file paths to the KUBECONFIG variable, in order to switch contexts accordingly.
+This will not persist this variable so to to this add this to e.g. ~/.bashrc

 ```
 $ export KUBECONFIG="${HOME}/.kube/config:${HOME}/.kube/dev-config"
 ```